r-devel/rcwg/admin/rcwg_tasks.md

 3. Create Google event +Zoom (use Method 2)
     - Method 1: Create event on Google calendar, make Zoom event.
 Makes a mess of Zoom instructions in description on Teamup, but just about usable.
     - Method 2: Create event on Zoom, add to Google calendar.
 Need to make sure on Forwards account
         - Add to Forward Calendar (RSVPs work better from main calender - at least Outlook and fastmail, RSVPs don't work to (public?) group calendar).
-DO NOT INVITE ANYONE YET!!
+DO NOT INVITE ANYONE YET ELSE THEY GET MULTIPLE INVITES!!
-        - Copy event to R Contribution Working Group calendar for sharing on public calendar without any invitees.
+        - Copy event to R Contribution Working Group calendar for sharing via Teamup.
-        - Add guest: r-contribution-wg@r-project.org on Forwards Calendar event.
+        - Now add guest: r-contribution-wg@r-project.org on Forwards Calendar event.
     - Cannot log in to Zoom or Gmail with RSelenium.
 4. Will automatically show on Team up in 12 hours, or
     - Login to Team up